CarbonLDP/carbonldp-js-sdk/doc/README.md

 getContext( pointer:Carbon.Pointer.Class ):Promise<Carbon.App.Context>
 ```

-Obtains a `Carbon.App.Context` object of the specified Pointer object, if it exists within the context of the Apps instance.
+Obtains a `Carbon.App.Context` object from the specified Pointer object, if it exists within the context of the Apps instance.

 *Parameters*